Have you ever had difficulties with finding inspiration for your photography?

 24. Jonas Bendiksen

-Jonas Bendiksen has many projects that really interest me.
+Jonas Bendiksen has many projects that provide inspiration for photography lovers.
 The one that sticks out the most is his project for National Geographic named ‘The Last of The First Skiiers’.

 This project encapsulates the Altai mountains in the far northern corner of Xinjiang province.